nemothorx/timetools/README.md

+# Timetools is a collection of personal helper scripts for dealing with chronology

-A simple script to show times around the world.
+## Worldtime - show times around the world.

 Usage.